Main Pages

 What Are Standard Conditions?

-Published downrange ballistics values for small arms usually use the following standard conditions:
+Published downrange ballistics values for small arms usually use the following Standard Metro conditions:

 Altitude: 0 feet (0 meters)